The Analytics Engine: What’s the probability that a breathalyzer could be wrong?

-- One driver would be drunk while 999 would be sober, since 1 in 1,000 drivers are drunk in general
+- One driver would be drunk while 999 would be sober, since one in 1,000 drivers are drunk in general

 - The one drunk driver would fail the breathalyzer

-- 30 of the 999 sober drivers would falsely fail the breathalyzer due to the 3% false positive rate
+- Thirty of the 999 sober drivers would falsely fail the breathalyzer due to the 3% false positive rate

-In this situation, we can say that despite the breathalyzer evidence, your coworker was likely sober.
-We overvalued the breathalyzer test because we ignored how unlikely it was that a random driver was drunk in the first place on a Tuesday afternoon.
+In this situation, we can say that despite the breathalyzer evidence, your co-worker was likely sober.
+We overvalue the breathalyzer test because we ignore how unlikely it was that a random driver was drunk in the first place on a Tuesday afternoon.

-While virtually every company relies on statistics to make better decisions, this situation is just one example of how unintuitive statistics can be.
-At SATOV, we pride ourselves in our analytical processes by basing our insights at the intersection of deep statistical rigor and business strategy.
+Virtually every company relies on statistics to make better decisions; this situation is just one example of how unintuitive statistics can be.
+At SATOV, we pride ourselves in our analytical processes, basing our insights at the intersection of deep statistical rigour and business strategy.

-This is my second installment in my statistically focused article series.
-Stay tuned for my next article as I explore how to better leverage data and analytical tools for decision making so you don’t fall into the same trap as the breathalyzer example.
-If you missed my first installment you can find it here.
+This is my second instalment in my statistically focused article series.
+Stay tuned for my next article as I explore how to better leverage data and analytical tools for decision making so you don’t fall into the same trap the breathalyzer example shows.
+If you missed my first instalment, you can find it here.